jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 ### Create accounts

-Now with Wanchain and Bitcoin nodes set up, you'll need to create new addresses and make sure they are funded.
-For Wanchain, you can create a new address keystore with `gwan`.
+Now with Wanchain and Bitcoin nodes set up, you will need to create new addresses and make sure they are funded.
+For Wanchain, you can create a new account keystore with `gwan`.

 ```bash
 $ ./gwan --testnet account new